 5 Tech Winners I Love Right Now

-Welcome to Week 19 of the Big Idea Portfolio.
-Sharp declines in shares of Rackspace Hosting (NYS: RAX) and salesforce.com (NYS: CRM) led the portfolio lower, and what was once a double-digit lead now sits just above 4 percentage points.
+Welcome to Week 20 of the Big Idea Portfolio.
+Only salesforce.com (NYS: CRM) rallied last week, mostly on the strength of a good earnings report and forecast.
+Apple and Rackspace Hosting led the decliners, each down close to 9%.
 Details on these companies and more in a minute.
 First, let's dig into the numbers:

 Source: Yahoo!
 Finance.

 * Tracking began at market close on Jan.
 6, 2012.

 ** Adjusted for dividends and other returns of capital.

 My scorecard's average return fell 332 basis points, yet that easily outperformed the S&P 500, which fell 461 basis points.
 The message?
 Sometimes you win by not losing.
 And, one outperformer can go a long way toward beating the market.

 This time, salesforce.com did the heavy lifting.
 First-quarter revenue jumped 38% to $695 million while adjusted earnings improved to $0.37 a share.
 Analysts had been expecting just $0.34 a share of profit.
 More impressively, deferred revenue soared 46% to $1.33 billion, though a fair portion of that was due to changing invoice terms.
 Unbilled deferred revenue also improved to $2.7 billion as CEO Marc Benioff teased the prospect that salesforce.com could become a $3 billion business this year.